GoogleForCreators/web-stories-wp/readme.txt

 * Enhancement: raises minimum WordPress version to 6.3.
 * Enhancement: Various smaller performance improvements.

-= 1.36.0 =

-* Enhancement: added support for adding gradients to text.
-* Enhancement: added more fine-grained control for the analytics setting.
-* Enhancement: compatibility with WordPress 6.5.
-* Fixed: resolved an issue with canvas zoom.
-* Fixed: resolved several layout issues with the Web Stories block.

 == Upgrade Notice ==

-= 1.38.0 =
+= 1.38.1 =

-This release ensures compatibility with WordPress 6.7 and contains minor bug fixes.
+This release resolves a translation warning on WordPress 6.7 and contains other minor bug fixes.